|

 Rangel Hidalgo, who

-died just two years ago, was a painter, collector of antiquities, a designer,
+died in 1998, was a painter, collector of antiquities, a designer,

 and graphic illustrator.
 The first room in the hacienda shows part of the